General Disaster Planning

 Conservation Online: many in-depth articles on many topics in disaster preparedness and response with a focus on salvage and conservation after disasters.

-A Guide to the Disaster Declaration Process: pdf from FEMA
+A Guide to the Disaster Declaration Process from FEMA is a quick introduction to the disaster declarations and federal disaster assistance.

 The Pocket Response Plan (PReP)™ is a concise document for recording essential information needed by staff in case of a disaster from the Council of State Archivists.